Bhoja Air Flight 213: Aftermath

 A statement on Bhoja Air's website offered condolences to the affected families and said that it would fulfil its legal obligations under the Pakistani law applicable at the time of the accident.
 Pakistan Interior Minister Rehman Malik later told news media that the owner of Bhoja Air had been banned from leaving Pakistan in response to the crash.
-In the immediate aftermath, all hospitals in Islamabad and the neighboring city of Rawalpindi were put into high alert.
+In the immediate aftermath, all hospitals in Islamabad and the neighboring city of Rawalpindi were put on high alert.
 Crisis centres were set up in Karachi and Islamabad to provide information to the relatives.

 President Asif Ali Zardari cut short his trip to cities in Punjab and returned to the capital, and he and Prime Minister Yousuf Raza Gillani sent condolences to the families of those who died in the accident.
 The Civil Aviation Authority issued an office order at 9 a.m. the next day, requiring all airlines to transport the bodies of the victims free of cost.
-Those families who had already paid for the transportation before the order was released were refunded the amount.
+The families who had already paid for the transportation before the order was released were refunded the amount.

-Bhoja Air announced that family of the victims will be flown to Islamabad.
+Bhoja Air announced that families of the victims will be flown to Islamabad.
 According to government officials, all of the victims will be transported to Pakistan Institute of Medical Sciences for the identification process and next-of-kin will be informed to refer to the institute for the identification and the retrieval of the body.
 Due to the large number of victims, an additional cold storage was provided to the institute.

 Two days after the crash of Flight 213, a Shaheen Air International flight suffered a burst tyre during landing in Karachi.
-Following another aviation incident in Pakistan, authorities conducted a special inspection to every private airliners in the country.
+Following another aviation incident in Pakistan, authorities conducted a special inspection of every private airliners in the country.
 Pakistan International Airlines was not included in the inspection as it had undergone such inspection a few months ago.

 On 30 April, Bhoja Air announced compensation of Rs.
 500,000 to the legal heirs of the victims of the Flight 213.
 However, the compensation is long overdue.
 The families of the deceased protested outside the office of Bhoja Air in Karachi.

-On 28 May 2012, Bhoja Air's license was revoked by the CAA, due to failing a requirement under the Pakistani Civil Aviation laws that a carrier must maintain a minimum fleet of three aircraft.
+On 28 May 2012, Bhoja Air's license was revoked by the CAA, due to failing a requirement under the Pakistani civil aviation laws that a carrier must maintain a minimum fleet of three aircraft.
 Of Bhoja Air's original fleet of 3, one crashed, another was grounded after it developed a fault, leaving only one operational aircraft.